All Episodes

 I mean, logistically, how could it be done?

-Trump's philosophy is blowing up that potential strategy that the establishment has of somehow awarding this to somebody else on the second or third ballot.
+And what Trump is doing here by going down the road that everything's rigged and that he's being cheated, Trump's philosophy is blowing up that potential strategy that the establishment has of somehow awarding this to somebody else on the second or third ballot.

-That's why Trump is like there was no canceled election in Colorado.
+That's why Trump is like, there was no canceled election in Colorado.

-Yet Trump writes an op-ed on Friday talking about the election camp.
+Yet, Trump writes an op-ed on Friday talking about the election camp.

 There wasn't a canceled election.